huuuuusy/huuuuusy.github.io/_pages/about.md

 News
 ======
+* **2023.12** : 📝One third author paper has been accepted by the 49th IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP, CCF-B Conference).
 * **2023.11** : 👩‍🎓Passed the doctoral thesis defense with unanimous distinction.
+* **2023.11** : 📝One second author paper has been accepted by the 7th International Conference on Computer Science and Artificial Intelligence (CSAI, EI Conference, Oral).
 * **2023.10** : 🏆Obtain China National Scholarship (国家奖学金, top 0.2%, only 8 Ph.D. students in main campus of UCAS win this scholarship).
 * **2023.10** : 🏆Obtain First Prize of Climbing Scholarship (攀登一等奖学金, only 6 students in CASIA win this scholarship).
 * **2023.10** : 📝One second author & co-corresponding author paper has been accepted by International Journal of Computer Vision (IJCV, CCF-A Journal, IF=19.5).